kaguna/Python-Flask-Datastructures-CP2/README.md

 run the following command to install nose unit testing environment:

-$ (yourenvname) pip install nose2
+$ (yourenvname) pip install nosetests

-This will enable you to run sngle file tests like.
+This will enable you to run tests to all the files in the Yummy-Recipes directory.

+$ cd --working directory--

-$ (yourenvname) nose2 -v
+$ (yourenvname) nosetests

 # Running the program

 Run the program by typing the command in your terminal :

-$  (yourenvname) python run.py
+$  (yourenvname) python app.py

-you can now use the application.
+You can now use the application.

 The Yummy-Recipes is live at heroku. click the link below.